August in Paris

 15 AUGUST – PUBLIC HOLIDAY IN FRANCE

-On 15 August, the Catholic Church feasts the Assumption of Mary, and it is a public holiday in all of France.
+On 15 August, the Catholic Church celebrates the Assumption of Mary, and it is a public holiday in all of France.

-This is a day off for the French and affects the opening hours of public offices and smaller shops.
+This is a public holiday in France, affecting the opening hours of public offices and smaller shops.

 In the Paris city center, around the main tourist sights, you are unlikely to notice the impact of this holiday, but public transportation may be less frequent, and some restaurants may be closed.